bytemine/mbot/README.md

 ## Functions

-An `mbot`-plugin implemennts the following functions:
+A `mbot`-plugin implements the following functions:

 * The handler - referenced in the `handler`-setting in each plugin configuration setting.